 New politics and economics — export opportunities and risks

-Export Finance Australia’s latest edition of World Risk Developments reviews a range of geopolitical developments around the world and their impact on Australia’s exporters.
+Export Finance Australia’s latest edition of World Risk Developments reviews opportunities and risks for Australian exporters arising from latest economic and geopolitical developments across the globe.

 For further information please contact: